skranz/RTutor/README.md

 ## Suggestions & Feedback

-If you have suggestions or find bugs, please don't hesitate to open an issue on this github page.
-RTutor is still in a preliminary version and feedback is very appreciated.
+If you have suggestions or find bugs, please don't hesitate to open an [issue on the Github page](https://github.com/skranz/RTutor/issues).